The Trump administration wants to take credit for a covid vaccine. Trump supporters are undermining it.

 Candace Owens, a prominent Black activist and Trump ally, tweeted on Dec.
 9 that “the same people that are out here yelling ‘my body my choice’ will be telling you that the government has a right to force vaccinate you for a virus that has a 99% survival rate.”
 Twitter spokeswoman Lauren Alexander said the tweets did not violate the company’s misinformation rules, which specifically prohibit false statements saying the vaccine could be used to harm or control populations.

 Complicating matters is Trump himself.
 The president — who has a history of questioning vaccines — has also been notably less vocal about vaccine promotion.
 He has hailed his administration’s investments in vaccine development, including tweeting that the vaccine’s impending arrival was “GREAT NEWS” — but has not committed to taking it publicly.
-Since the election, he has used his Twitter account to primarily focus on baseless claims of election fraud rather than the covid crisis.
+Since the election, he has used his Twitter account to primarily focus on baseless claims of election fraud rather than the covid-19 crisis.

 Trump’s messaging that people should distrust authority has made it harder for the administration to take a victory lap over vaccine development, misinformation experts said.